wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 2.2.3 =
+Updates widgets for WordPress 4.3 and enhances security by hardening URL sanitization.

 = 2.2.2 =
 Adds a button to the WordPress text editor to automatically insert the GoodReviews shortcode.